TarunDaCoder/AlphaNvim/README.md

 ## The α Alpha of all neovim configs
 AlphaNvim is my own neovim configuration after [BobVim](https://github.com/TarunDaCoder/BobVim) which isn't really that blazing and isn't really that bloat ¯\\\_(ツ)_/¯

+## WARNING ⚠️ : This branch is a work in progress.
+I recommend using the [main](https://github.com/TarunDaCoder/AlphaNvim) branch instead.

 ## Screenshots
 ![Screenshot1](img/alphanvim_ss1.png)